osohq/oso/docs/content/python/reference/frameworks/data_filtering/sqlalchemy.md

 ## Limitations

-This feature is still under active development.
-Not all policies that work in a non-partial setting will currently work with partials.
-More policies will be supported as we continue working on this feature.

 There are some operators and features that do not currently work with the SQLAlchemy adapter when used **anywhere in the policy**: